imunes/imunes.github.io/_posts/2015-12-23-imunes-blog.md

 make**.
 Currently two operating systems are supported:

 - FreeBSD (RELEASE > 9.3) and
-- various Linux flavours (recommended kernel > 3.19 for reasonable performance).
+- various Linux flavors (recommended kernel > 3.19 for reasonable performance).

 IMUNES is written in Tcl/Tk version 8.6 and the GUI and frontend is OS independent and can run on any supported platform.
 The main requirements for